kneehit/Cats-and-Dogs/Image_Recognition_Using_R.md

 library(keras)
 ```

-The train and test images are stored in .
-Since the machine I am using does not have a Nvidia GPU, I have decided to only include first 5000 images for train set and 1500 for test set.
+The train and test images are stored in seperate folders. <br>
+ Since the machine I am using does not have a Nvidia GPU, I have decided to only include first 5000 images for train set and 1500 for test set. <br>
  Out of all the train images,1000 images have been saved seperately for the validation set.

 ``` r
 train_files <- "C:/Users/Nihit/Documents/Dataset - Cats and Dogs/train"